-4. Special Instructions for Provision 2 and Provision 3 Sites
+4. Special Instructions for Provision 2, 3, and Community Eligibility Provision (CEP) Sites

-Sites that are on Provision 2 or Provision 3 are handled differently than other sites for the Low-Income Student Count Report.
-After October 1 the SFA MUST go into the eClaims system and enter the enrollment per the accreditation report for each site participating in Provision 2/3.
-Once the enrollment is entered, the new free/ reduced-price and paid eligibility figures for the current school year appear for that site.
+Sites that are on Provision 2 or 3 or CEP are handled differently than other sites for the Low-Income Student Count Report.
+After October 1 the SFA MUST go into the eClaims system and enter the enrollment per the accreditation report for each site participating in Provision 2/3 or CEP.
+Once the enrollment is entered, the new free/reduced-price and paid eligibility figures for the current school year appear for that site.
 Once the site receives the new free/reduced-price and paid eligibility figures, the site will then take these numbers and determine the number of 4-and-under students and the number of 18-and-over students by using current year percentages and applying them to current year eligibility figures.